razorpay/blade/packages/blade/src/components/Menu/_decisions/decisions.md

   - Should the header, footer be standardised?
   - Should non-interactive item be standardised?
   - Should section headings, dividers, etc be standardised?

+  #### Conclusion

+  We'll build header and footer component but rest things are left to consumer to implement since Menu has multiple usecases